aditigoel13/DeribitX/README.md

-# QuantX Trader 🚀
+# DeribitX 🚀

-_A high-performance C++ trading system for automated order execution on Deribit Test._

 ## Overview
-QuantX Trader is a low-latency order execution and management system designed for cryptocurrency trading on Deribit Test.
+DeribitX is a low-latency order execution and management system designed for cryptocurrency trading on Deribit Test.
 It provides real-time market data streaming, order placement, and risk management using WebSocket connectivity.

 ## Features